anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 1. Any player may be freely substituted in the defensive line-up at any time, without affecting the players’ in the batting line-up.
 Players may enter, exit, and re-enter the game in the defensive line-up without limitation.

 In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable League and MLB rules.

-## Field Status
-The home team shall be responsible for checking the status of the field in the event of rain.
-The home team must report the status of the field to the Commissioner and the assigned umpire no later than 2:00 pm for a weeknight game, and at least 2 hrs. before a weekend game.
-As a courtesy, the home team should also notify the visiting Manager, but the visiting Manager may also contact the Commissioner for information regarding the status of the field.

-1. Any Manager who knowingly falsifies information regarding the status of the field to avoid playing the game will be fined and the team will forfeit the game.

-## Rescheduling
-In the discretion of the Commissioner, a game may be postponed due to extraordinary circumstances.
-In the event a game is to be postponed, the Commissioner shall alert the Managers in an expedient manner.
-Managers from both teams must contact the Commissioner to confirm any changes that they wish to make to the official schedule.
-Teams may not change times, places, or dates of games without the consent of the Commissioner.
-Any such games played shall be considered unofficial.
-Any postponed or suspended games must be rescheduled in a timely fashion by the Managers of that game for the next possible date.
-If Managers cannot come to an agreement in a timely fashion, the Commissioner may reschedule the game.

-## Notification of Results
-The winning team shall be responsible for notifying the Commissioner of the score of the game no later than 10:00 AM the day after the game was played via text message, email, or telephone call.

-## Uncompleted Games
-All games not completed by the end of the regular season shall count as losses for both teams unless a team deliberately attempts to avoid playing a sanctioned game.
-The team that was willing to play the game will be judged the forfeit winner if so ruled by the Commissioner.

-## Substitution of an Umpire
-Should a league sanctioned umpire fail to appear at game time, the teams can choose to play the game with an umpire(s) of mutual choosing.
-The Commissioner needs to be informed by both teams prior to the start of the game to make it official.

 ## Collisions
 NO COLLISIONS ARE ALLOWED, UNLESS THE CONTACT RESULTS FROM A SLIDE.
 It is the base runners responsibility to slide or avoid contact.
 Fielders and runners must abide by Official Baseball Rules regarding Interference, Obstruction, and Catcher Collisions..